 In 2019, around 1.2 million students participated in government-funded VET (table 5A.9).
-Around 1.0 million students were enrolled in government-funded qualifications, with the largest number of these students enrolled in certificate level III or IV qualifications (0.7 million), followed by certificate level I or II (0.2 million), and diploma or above (135 600) qualifications.
+Around 1.0 million students were enrolled in government-funded qualifications, with the largest number of these students enrolled in Certificate level III or IV qualifications (0.7 million), followed by Diploma or above (0.2 million), and Certificate level I or II (135 600) qualifications.
 Other students were enrolled in other forms of government-funded nationally recognised and non-nationally recognised training.

 Data on student participation in government-funded VET by target group (by Indigenous status, remoteness area and disability status) are available in tables 5A.10–12.

 In 2019, there were 3671 registered VET training organisations delivering nationally recognised training in Australia (table 5A.6), of which 1381 delivered nationally recognised government-funded VET through state and territory training departments (NCVER, unpublished).
 Around 1620 VET providers delivered government-funded nationally recognised, locally developed and non-nationally recognised training, at 32 568 locations in Australia (table 5A.7).